SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 Note: We do not provide a reference named "INTERNAL" like some classic AVR cores do; because the available voltages vary, this would be a detriment to cross-compatibility - by generating code that would compile, but behave differently, that would introduce the potential for new bugs that would be difficult to debug.
 Especially since the internal reference voltage isn't the same one that classic AVRs where that usage was commonplace is.... and so these would behave wrongly no matter what was done; minor modifications to sketches are required wheever the internal references are used when porting from classic to modern AVRs.

-Note the change from the heinous near random referencevoltages 0/1-series to maximally convenient ones on everything later.
+Note the change from the heinous near random reference voltages 0/1-series to maximally convenient ones on everything later.
 Why do I say maximally convenient?
-Consider a 12-bit ADC conversion, using the INTERNAL4V096 referemce and no other funny stuff going on:
+Consider a 12-bit ADC conversion, using the INTERNAL4V096 reference and no other funny stuff going on:

 Note also that on 0/1-eries, you must be sure toe select analogClockSpeed after choosingthe 0.55V reference, as it has a much more restricted range of clock speeds